NikoNordstrom/Notes/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 You need to obtain Google OAuth 2.0 credentials before you can continue.
+You can get them from [here](https://console.developers.google.com/apis/credentials).

 ### Installing
 A step by step guide to get development environment running.